Judejvlr/characters-app-host/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm run start:micro`

-Runs the app in the microfrontend mode.\
-Open [http://localhost:4000](http://localhost:4000) (by default) to load it from the Main SPA, the view will be blank in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\